 Leverage Brand and the Cognitive Links to Trigger Fear

 The discovery of how symbols access our core thinking processes is the key.
-So, by controlling the story, then you can also control the person.
+So, by controlling the story, you can also control the person.
 If you can reach critical mass acceptance of this message, you can persuade large groups.
 In this way, it’s possible to leverage the brand so that people suspend common sense and logical reasoning.
-They will accept any message coming from the source controlling their values and beliefs.
+They will accept any message from the source controlling their values and beliefs.

 Choosing a symbol with the most significant ability to manipulate requires two things.
-First, the graphic representation needs to have a powerful psychological tie to a primal instinct like fear or anger.
+First, the graphic representation needs a powerful psychological tie to a primal instinct like fear or anger.
 Second, it’s easy to recognize and copy.
 These traits make brand recognition possible.
 For example, look at the icons of the world’s largest religions.

 The cross is the brand of Christianity.
 Islam uses the crescent moon and star as a brand.
 And the Star of David, a six-pointed star, is the brand of Judaism.
 These are symbols as psychological principles that communicate multiple messages.